web3-storage/w3up-docs/docs/getting-started/w3cli.md

 ## View your file with IPFS

-When your upload completes, you should see a link to your files on the `w3s.link` IPFS gateway.
+When your upload completes, you should see a link to your files on the `w3s.link` <Term id="gateway">IPFS gateway</Term>.
 Just click the link to see your files!

 [concepts-did]: ../concepts/dids.md